weaviate/weaviate/README.md

 ## Overview

-Weaviate is cloud-native, **open source vector database** that is robust, fast, and scalable.
+Weaviate is a cloud-native, **open source vector database** that is robust, fast, and scalable.

 To get started quickly, have a look at one of these pages:

-- To see Weaviate in action, [Quickstart tutorial](https://weaviate.io/developers/weaviate/quickstart).
+- [Quickstart tutorial](https://weaviate.io/developers/weaviate/quickstart) To see Weaviate in action
-- To contribute to the project, [Contributor guide](https://weaviate.io/developers/contributor-guide).
+- [Contributor guide](https://weaviate.io/developers/contributor-guide) To contribute to this project

 For more details, read through the summary on this page or see the system [documentation](https://weaviate.io/developers/weaviate/).